Blaise Pascal: Physics

 Pascal contributed to several fields in physics, most notably the fields of fluid mechanics and pressure.
 In honour of his scientific contributions, the name Pascal has been given to the SI unit of pressure and Pascal's law (an important principle of hydrostatics).
 He introduced a primitive form of roulette and the roulette wheel in his search for a perpetual motion machine.
+Blaise Pascal Chairs are given to outstanding international scientists to conduct their research in the Ile de France region.

 Fluid dynamics

-His work in the fields of hydrodynamics and hydrostatics centered on the principles of hydraulic fluids.
+His work in the fields of hydrodynamics and hydrostatics centred on the principles of hydraulic fluids.
 His inventions include the hydraulic press (using hydraulic pressure to multiply force) and the syringe.
 He proved that hydrostatic pressure depends not on the weight of the fluid but on the elevation difference.
-He demonstrated this principle by attaching a thin tube to a barrel full of water and filling the tube with water up to the level of the third floor of a building.
+He allegedly demonstrated this principle by attaching a thin tube to a barrel full of water and filling the tube with water up to the level of the third floor of a building.
 This caused the barrel to leak, in what became known as Pascal's barrel experiment.

 Vacuum

 By 1647, Pascal had learned of Evangelista Torricelli's experimentation with barometers.
 Having replicated an experiment that involved placing a tube filled with mercury upside down in a bowl of mercury, Pascal questioned what force kept some mercury in the tube and what filled the space above the mercury in the tube.
-At the time, most scientists including Descartes believed in a plenum, i. e. some invisible matter filled all of space, rather than a vacuum ("Nature abhors a vacuum)."
+At the time, most scientists, including Descartes, believed in a plenum, i.e. some invisible matter filled all of space, rather than a vacuum ("Nature abhors a vacuum)."
 This was based on the Aristotelian notion that everything in motion was a substance, moved by another substance.
-Furthermore, light passed through the glass tube, suggesting a substance such as aether rather than vacuum filled the space.
+Furthermore, light passed through the glass tube, suggesting a substance such as aether rather than a vacuum filled the space.

 Following more experimentation in this vein, in 1647 Pascal produced Experiences nouvelles touchant le vide ("New experiments with the vacuum"), which detailed basic rules describing to what degree various liquids could be supported by air pressure.
 It also provided reasons why it was indeed a vacuum above the column of liquid in a barometer tube.
 This work was followed by Récit de la grande expérience de l'équilibre des liqueurs ("Account of the great experiment on equilibrium in liquids") published in 1648.